'Running' under tight constraints in pionless effective field theory: Acknowledgement

 \section{Acknowledgement}

-We are deeply grateful to the anonymous referees for their criticisms that greatly improved the presentation of this manuscript.
+Our gratitude to an anonymous referee for his/her comments is happily acknowledged.
 This project is supported in part by the National Natural Science Foundation of China under Grant No. 11435005 and by the Ministry of Education of China.